-Although not completely unique to this malware, this flexibility and customization greatly enhanced its effectiveness.
-In fact, the FBI named Dharma the second most profitable Ransomware operation.
+Although not unique to this malware, this flexibility and customization greatly enhanced its effectiveness.
+In fact, the FBI named Dharma the second most profitable ransomware operation.

 In late 2019, the source code of Dharma was observed being put for sale for 2,000 USD.

-This made a lot of researchers worried, as some predicted that putting the source code for sale will result in somebody uploading it to the public internet.
+This made many researchers worried, as some predicted that putting the source code for sale will result in somebody uploading it to the public internet.
 If ransomware as advanced as Dharma gets in the hands of a mass audience, we can be up for a lot of trouble.